-Beginning in 2018, physicians must achieve certification within eight (8) years of the completion of their residency training.
-Specifically, they will not be eligible to apply for either the Qualifying or Certifying Examinations after 8 years, unless and until they have completed a minimum of 12 additional months of training.
-Years spent in an ABOG or ACGME OB-Gyn subspecialty (fellowship) training program or second residency will not count toward the 8-year limit.
+Physicians must achieve certification within eight (8) years of the completion of their residency training.
+Specifically, they will not be eligible to apply for either the Qualifying or Certifying Examinations after eight years, unless and until they have completed a minimum of six (6) months of supervised practice.
+For additional information on regaining eligibility please see the Policy on Regaining Eligibility for Initial Certification under the "Policies" tab at www.abog.org.
+Years spent in an ABOG or ACGME OB-GYN subspecialty fellowship training program or second residency will not count toward the 8-year limit.
 However, when there is an interval of one or more years between the completion of residency training and the start of additional ACGME approved training, that year(s) will count toward the 8-year limit.